joedski/musings/Typescript/AsyncData in TypeScript.md

 AsyncData in Typescript
 =======================

+> This ultimately became "How do I implement Tagged Sums in TS?" and then "How do I implement Tagged Sums in TS in a Daggy-like manner?"

 I wanted to do the equivalent of [this pattern](https://medium.com/javascript-inside/slaying-a-ui-antipattern-in-react-64a3b98242c) in a Typescript project, but [daggy](https://github.com/fantasyland/daggy) doesn't have Typescript types, and honestly I'm not sure how to strongly specify how it would work.
 Lots of `keysof` and such, but the biggest thing is I don't know how to take a tuple of strings and use that to specify object properties, which is one of the main parts of daggy's interface.

 Since I need this sooner than later, I'll just try implementing a bespoke thing.